 According to Nieuport Aviation, the exhibit experienced approximately 4 million physical impressions based on the airport’s foot traffic alone.

-The exhibit intentionally spanned multiple generations and roles across the Greater Toronto Area’s hip-hop ecosystem, much like Project T-Dot at Toronto City Hall and Nathan Phillips Square: artists, DJs, cultural workers, institutions, and community infrastructures, bringing together widely recognized figures and under-documented contributors within a single interpretive frame.
+The exhibit intentionally spanned multiple generations and roles across the Greater Toronto Area’s hip-hop ecosystem, much like Project T-Dot at Toronto City Hall & Nathan Phillips Square in 2022: activists, archivists, artists, community infrastructures, cultural workers, dancers, DJs, educators, entrepreneurs, filmmakers, graffiti artists, institutions, intellectuals, journalists, producers, promoters, rappers, and visual artists, bringing together widely recognized figures and under-documented contributors within a single interpretive frame.

-In doing so, it demonstrated that Toronto hip-hop is not only a music scene, but a durable civic and diasporic cultural system consisting of many mediums and roles.
+In doing so, it demonstrated that Toronto hip-hop is not only a music scene but also a durable civic and diasporic cultural system comprising many media and roles.

-Beyond the physical installation, the project extended into mass public circulation through a major digital campaign produced in collaboration with PATTISON Outdoor Advertising during the summer of 2024, featuring a short cut of one of four short films directed and produced by Ajani Charles on behalf of Project T-Dot at Billy Bishop Toronto City Airport.
+Beyond the physical installation, the exhibition extended into mass public circulation through a major digital campaign produced in collaboration with PATTISON Outdoor Advertising during the summer of 2024, featuring a short cut of one of four short films directed and produced by Ajani Charles (on behalf of Project T-Dot at Billy Bishop Toronto City Airport).

-The campaign streamed at hundreds of locations across the Greater Toronto Area, including public transit stations and other prominent public and commercial sites, generating extraordinary public visibility for an art exhibition, over 100 million in-person digital screen impressions, and reinforcing Project T-Dot’s central claim: that hip-hop history belongs in the city’s daily infrastructure, not only in galleries, private collections, or nostalgia-driven retrospectives.
+The campaign streamed at hundreds of locations across the Greater Toronto Area, including all Toronto Transit Commission (TTC) public transit stations, other prominent public and commercial sites, and several residential buildings, generating extraordinary public visibility for an art exhibition, over 100 million digital screen impressions, and reinforcing one of Project T-Dot’s central claims: that hip-hop history belongs in the city’s daily infrastructure, not only in galleries, private collections, or nostalgia-driven retrospectives.

 Together, the Billy Bishop installation and its citywide campaign further established Project T-Dot as a public-facing cultural archive with institutional credibility, demonstrating how long-form documentary research can be translated into accessible civic-scale scholarship, while remaining accountable to the community it documents.